 Massage therapy is not only a rewarding way to help others, but is also an in-demand business idea, according to the Bureau of Labor Statistics.
 In some U.S. states, you’ll have to demonstrate a completed 500 hours of massage therapy courses and hold a certification or licensing before opening a business.
 Check your local government website for more information.

 Small business owners hire bookkeepers to help them complete financial tasks like data entry, bank reconciliation and monthly reports.
-This line of work is always in demand, and starting a business as a bookkeeper for other business owners can be a very profitable idea.
+This line of work is always in demand, and starting a business to provide bookkeeping services for other business owners can be a very profitable idea.

 27. Life coach